Wellable

 Emotional intelligence is a skill to develop and apply in the workplace to enhance collaboration, communication, and effectiveness.
 There are various ways employees and leaders can practice emotional intelligence in the workplace.

-1. Recognize & Understand Your Emotions
+1. Recognize and Understand Your Emotions

 The foundation of emotional intelligence for employees is built in recognizing and understanding one’s own emotions.
 Begin with an inward journey, asking questions like: